Tourism in Metro Manila

-Tourism is an important industry in Metro Manila, Philippines.
-In 2012, the city and region welcomed 974,379 overnight visitors.
-As the main gateway to the Philippines' many destinations, the city is visited by the majority of international tourists to the country registering a total of 3,139,756 arrivals in 2012.
-Global Blue ranked Manila eleventh in its "Best Shopping Destinations" in Asia.
-The city is ranked tenth in MasterCard's global top 20 fastest growing cities for international visitors from 2009-2013.
+In Metro Manila, Philippines, tourism is a significant industry.
+In 2012, the city and the region welcomed 974,379 overnight visitors.
+Serving as the main gateway to the Philippines' numerous destinations, the city attracts mainly international tourists, with a total of 3,139,756 visitors in 2012.
+Global Blue ranks Manila as the eleventh 'Best Shopping Destination' in Asia.
+The city holds the tenth position in MasterCard's global top 20 fastest-growing cities for international visitors from 2009 to 2013.

 Attractions

 Metro Manila contains several notable attractions including a UNESCO World Heritage Site and 45 other cultural heritage landmarks.
-These cultural attractions are mostly concentrated in the City of Manila and offer a glimpse into the city's Chinese, Spanish, and American origins.
+These cultural attractions are mostly concentrated in the City of Manila and have connections to the city's Chinese, Spanish, and American origins.
 Popular sites include the Spanish colonial buildings in Intramuros, the World Heritage Site of San Agustin Church, Rizal Park, and a few Art Deco and Revival style buildings like National Museum of Anthropology, National Museum of Fine Arts, and National Museum of Natural History.
+Manila also has more than 380 historical markers of historic people, places, and events, more than any other place in the country.
+Metro Manila has a total of more than 520 markers.

-There are also modern attractions such as the Manila Ocean Park, the integrated resort complex of Resorts World Manila, and the newly opened Solaire Resort & Casino, City of Dreams Manila and Okada Manila in Entertainment City.
+There are also modern attractions in the metropolis such as the Manila Ocean Park, the integrated resort complex of Resorts World Manila, and the newly opened Solaire Resort & Casino, City of Dreams Manila and Okada Manila in Entertainment City.